Ultimate Kansas City Real Estate Investing Guide for 2026

 Kansas City Real Estate Investing Market Overview

-Kansas City has witnessed an overall population growth rate during that cycle of , while the state’s total growth rate was , and the national growth rate over 10 years was .
+Kansas City has witnessed a total population growth rate throughout that term of , while the state's overall growth rate was , and the national growth rate over 10 years was .

-Property values in Kansas City are illustrated by the present median home value of .
-In contrast, the median value for the state is , while the national median home value is .
+Real estate values in Kansas City are demonstrated by the present median home value of .
+The median home value for the whole state is , and the national indicator is .

-For tenants in Kansas City, median gross rents are , compared to at the state level, and for the country as a whole.
+For renters in Kansas City, median gross rents are , in contrast to across the state, and for the country as a whole.

 Kansas City Real Estate Investing Highlights